ctp-eos/ctp-sci/investors/CTP Energy: More Evidence Than Our Peers.md

 - **Result:** No direct evidence of gravitons

 Gravitons were proposed in 1934 by theoretical physicist **Hideki Yukawa**, and while they remain a cornerstone of quantum gravity research, over **$25 billion USD** has been invested globally in quantum gravity research with **no physical evidence** to date.
 This long-standing pursuit continues to face skepticism, especially considering the fundamental nature of gravity itself may not be compatible with quantum mechanics in the way other forces, like electromagnetism, are.

+**Non-physical origins of Gravity's nature: CTPSci Sciences offers new postquantum epistemological model to solve this long-standing mystery**.

 ## 4. **Other Unproven Theoretical Physics: Over $7.5 Billion Invested**